Stone Ridge Asset Management

 Stone Ridge Asset Management Background

-Since 2012, Stone Ridge has been providing services as a registered investment advisor (RIA).
+Stone Ridge Asset Management has been providing services as a registered investment advisor (RIA) since 2012.
 It formed as a limited liability company (LLC) under laws in the state of Delaware.
 However, it’s based in New York City and has its financial engineering office in Beijing.

 Stone Ridge Asset Management Client Types and Minimum Account Sizes

-Stone Ridge’s only current clients are private funds, registered funds, Longtail Holdings and its affiliates.
+Stone Ridge’s only current clients are banking or thrift institutions, investment companies, pooled investment vehicles and insurance companies.
 The firm may accept managed account clients in the future.

 Because the firm does not currently work with individual clients, the minimum account size requirement is not applicable.
 For fund minimums, check the fund prospectus.